top of page

 epa04771731 Golden State Warriors guard Stephen Curry speaks during a press conference with his daughter Riley (R) after defeating the Houston Rockets in Game five of the NBA Western Conference Finals at Oracle Arena in Oakland, California, USA, 27 May 2015.
 The Warriors will face the NBA Eastern Conference Champions the Cleveland Cavaliers in the Finals.
 EPA/MONICA M. DAVEY CORBIS OUT

 Allow me to start by saying that I am not a working parent.
 My experience with children is next to nonexistent.
-I do not claim to understand the struggle of the working parent, or the working single-parent, though I do try to empathize.
+I do not claim to understand the struggles of working parents or single parents, though I do try to empathize.

-My perspective comes from having worked with these amazing people and witnessing their struggle to do-it-all.
+My perspective comes from having worked with these amazing people and witnessing their struggle to do it all.
 My challenge to each of you is to look for ways to humanize the space you occupy and make life easier for those around you.
-If we are working efficiently, prioritizing appropriately, and maintaining focus, there is no reason we cannot each enjoy a better work-life balance.
+If we work efficiently, prioritize appropriately, and maintain focus, there is no reason we cannot each enjoy a better work-life balance.

-This article is not targeted toward the working-mom or working-dad, but to my fellow professionals who do not have children.
-The purpose is to remind each of us that there is more to life than what takes places inside the walls of ABC, Inc.; to remind each of us that working longer does not necessarily make people more productive.
-We should all strive to empathize with the fellow riders on this journey through life and do our best to make things easier on each other where we can.
+This article is not targeted toward working moms or dads but to my fellow professionals without children.
+The purpose is to remind each of us that there is more to life than what takes place inside the walls of ABC, Inc.; to remind each of us that working longer does not necessarily make people more productive.
+We should all strive to empathize with our fellow travelers on this journey through life and do our best to make things easier for each other where we can.

 -Adam